Chemical and Biomolecular Engineering

 2113 Chemical and Nuclear Engineering Building

 The Department of Chemical and Biomolecular Engineering, established in 1937 at the University of Maryland, provides students with a fundamental understanding of physical, chemical and biological processes and the ability to apply molecular and biomolecular information and methods of discovery into products and the processes by which they are made.
-Our Undergraduate and Graduate programs provide the unique interdisciplinary academic foundation and scholarly training needed to address complex engineering problems with emphasis on the advancing fields of biological engineering and nanotechnology.
-Our Undergraduate program is ABET accredited!
-For more information on our accredidation, please follow this link.
+Our undergraduate and graduate programs provide the unique interdisciplinary academic foundation and scholarly training needed to address complex engineering problems with an emphasis on the advancing fields of biological engineering and nanotechnology.
+Our undergraduate program is ABET accredited.
+For more information on our accreditation, please follow this link.

 Chair: P. Kofinas

-Professors: R. Adomaitis, M. Anisimov, R. Calabrese, K. Choi, S. Raghavan, E. Wachsman, W. Weigand, M. Zachariah
+Professors: R. Adomaitis, M. Anisimov, R. Calabrese, K. Choi, P. Kofinas, S. Raghavan, E. Wachsman, CS Wang

-Associate Professors: A. Asa-Awuku (Assoc Prof), P. Dimitrakopoulos, J. Klauda, G. Sriram, C. Wang, N. Wang
+Associate Professors: A. Asa-Awuku, P. Dimitrakopoulos, J. Klauda, D. Liu, G. Sriram, N. Wang

-Assistant Professors: A. Karlsson, D. Liu, T. Woehl (Asst Prof)
+Assistant Professors: P. Albertus, A. Karlsson, T. Woehl , C. Zhang

-Adjunct Professors: V. Dwivedi (Adjunct Asst Prof), M. Klapa, C. Peters (Adjunct Prof)
+Adjunct Professors: O. Ayyub, V. Dwivedi, M. Klapa, C. Peters

-Professors Emeriti: S. Greer (Affiliate Prof, Prof Emerita), T. McAvoy, T. Regan, J. Sengers, T. Smith
+Professors Emeriti: S. Ehrman, S. Greer, T. McAvoy, T. Regan, J. Sengers, T. Smith

 UNDERGRADUATE RESEARCH EXPERIENCES